- General Information

-A Change in Status form should be submitted to the VA Office at WKU when you add a class or classes.
+A Change in Status form should be submitted to the VA Office at WKU when you add a class or classes after submission of your initial Certification Request Form.
 If you drop or withdraw, the VA Office at WKU will automatically be notified of those changes; however, any additional classes that you add must be submitted through this form.

 The VAO will monitor your Program of Study through your online interactive degree audit (iCAP audit).
 If you are pursuing a second degree, you are required to submit to the VAO a copy of your official degree program your first semester at WKU.
 If you are pursuing a master's degree, you are required to submit to the VAO a copy of your Form C. The VAO needs to monitor all classes according to your degree program.

 A change in your major must be reported to the VA Office at WKU so that applicable